S1.E5.Shoe_Horn

 “Yeah, right…” Jace let out a bigger sigh than usual.
 “You’re the adult.
 You’re supposed to plan stuff, but things always become hot garbage when you’re in charge.”

-“Buddy,” Wes replied at a stoplight, “not everything is planned out.
+“Buddy,” Wes groaned at a stoplight, “not everything is planned out.
 Not every little thing needs a plan.
-Don’t obsess too much trying to give order to chaos.”
+Don’t obsess too much while trying to give order to chaos.”

 “But we’re in the past!
 Anything we do could screw up the present.
 You should be acting like a scientist or something, being really careful and planning everything out.”

 “Jace.
 I’m going to let you in on a little secret.
 Adults aren’t these indomitable, perfect people.
-Yeah, we all think that when we’re young, that our parents are the best and invincible to failure, and they’re there to write the guidebook of your life, but none of that is really true.
-Adults are just kids who have discovered cynicism.”
+Yeah, we all think that when we’re young—that our parents are the best and invincible to failure, and they’re there to write the guidebook of our lives—but none of that is really true.
+Adults are just tall kids who have discovered cynicism.”

 “What are you talking about?
 I’m just asking you to be more careful.”